 Being among the biggest economic forces in the world the US, UK and Canada are well covered when it comes to extradition treaties.
 The United Kingdom has extradition treaties with most countries while Australia, on the other hand, formally has bilateral extradition agreements with 38 countries.
 Countries that are not on among these 38 are considered non-extradition countries and each request is considered separately, with Australia having no obligation to accept the extradition request even when it meets all the common conditions under the International Law.

 For our list of best countries without extradition to US, UK, Canada, and Australia we took into consideration the countries that don’t have extradition treaties toward all 4 of them.
 We only managed to find the official list of extradition treaties for the United Kingdom.
 We used WFSA for the United States, Sydney Criminal Lawyers for Australia, while we had to turn to multiple forums for Canada.
 Since these were unofficial sources we manually checked each country, just in case.
 Our research showed that in 51 countries in the world you don’t have to be concerned about extradition to US, UK, Canada, or Australia.
 Unfortunately, the majority of these countries are in the parts of the Middle East and Africa which don’t have the best quality of life.
 In order to find where a person would feel the best, we ranked them according to Quality of Nationality Index developed by Henley & Partners.
 This index takes into consideration all the factors that could determinate the quality of life in a certain country, starting from economics and development to how are the natives of these countries seen by other nations.
 Although it may not reveal the full picture, it is one of few rankings that rank every country in the world.
 The countries that had the best Quality of Nationality Index entered our list.
-Let’s take a look.
+Let’s take a look at the list of best countries without extradition to US, UK, Canada, and Australia.